Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 # Chronicle GCP DHCP Log Creator

+## UPDATE
+If you cloned this repo before May 27th, 2021 at 1pm EST, please do a git pull of make_dhcp_logs.py.
+There was a small logic error that, over time, would cause correlation issues in that it cached multiple hostnames per IP address.

 ## Purpose
 This script uses Google Cloud's gcloud command line tool to create Chronicle compatible CSV logs to allow it to correlate IP addresses to hostnames.